xutianyi01/assignments/project/README.md

 ### Presentation

 A **maximum** ten minute presentation summarizing your project, following a similar template as the report.
 Use the `docs/` folder of your project to make your slides using Markdown.
 The slides should be visible at https://tulane-cmps6730.github.io/project-alpha, where `project-alpha` is your project name.
+The presentations will be done during Exam week.

 ### Grading